Meet the Team

 Sam is a passionate visionary who is determined to make a positive change in the world.
 Born in California and traveling his whole life, he has a unique perspective on the world.
 Utilizing his years in Project Management and the knowledge from his various travels, he started up TFV to change the way the way people from all over the world experience their favorite festivals.

-Rae Van fell in love this scene by accident.
+Savannah fell in love this scene by accident.
 One of her friends convinced her to go to this crazy dubstep show (she barely knew what dubstep was, let alone Excision) and she fell in love with the music and scene.
 That following summer, she went to three festivals despite not knowing who any of the artists were.
-Rae was born and raised in the Midwest and travels constantly for shows and festivals.
+Savannah was born and raised in the Midwest and travels constantly for shows and festivals.
 Her love for creative writing and this scene fuels her writing.
 You can usually catch her at the dubstep stage at any major festival.

 Social Media Manager